Skip to main content

 Key takeaways

-Eliquis is a brand-name prescription drug used to reduce the risk of stroke and blood clots in people with nonvalvular atrial fibrillation (AFib).
+Eliquis is a brand-name prescription drug used to reduce the risk of stroke and blood clots in people with non-valvular atrial fibrillation (AFib).
+It is also FDA approved to treat and prevent certain types of blood clots.
 The generic name of Eliquis is apixaban.
 It is part of a group of drugs called anticoagulants and is further classified as a factor Xa inhibitor.
-Eliquis works by blocking the activity of factor Xa, a protein involved with the formation of blood clots.
-People with atrial fibrillation are at an increased risk of blood clots and stroke.
+Eliquis is a commonly prescribed anticoagulant.
+However, if you are experiencing side effects, drug interactions, or poor blood clot control with Eliquis, you might consider other anticoagulant options.
+You and your healthcare provider can also decide to switch your medication due to other reasons, like cost.

 Continue reading to learn about Eliquis alternatives and how they compare.

-What can I take in place of Eliquis?
+What can I take instead of Eliquis?

 Compare Eliquis alternatives